hnakae/go-club/_posts/strength-of-stones.md

 ---

-And there you go, if you understand these basic concepts of go and apply them in your games, you will be able to successfully dodge the most common and severe mistakes by removing them from the list of considered moves.
-Please apply this in your next game.
+## Recap

+## _1) Moves near alive stones are small._

+## _2) Moves without the threat of a follow up are small._

 ---

+## Conclusion

+We started off with how to Sacrifice stones,

+then moved onto the theory of Attack,

+and Direction of play,

+And the importance of Shape,

+Before finally bringing it together with The Strength of Stones as the corner stone concept.

+These 5 chapters will serve as the foundational knowledge you can always rely on to make theory backed positional judgement.
+As someone who is dedicated enough to read all of this and now knows all of the 5 concepts, your go will stand out from the rest of the crowd.
+There are many accessible resources on joseki, tsumego, and pro games online, and your competition will also have access to those resources, but these 5 concepts will give you an edge that most will have trouble acquiring all of.
+I truly believe that the moment you master these concepts, it wouldn't be an exaggeration to say that you have a _comprehensive understanding of all the basic theories of go_.
+Remember, The Strength of Stones is the basic theory that encompasses everything about Go!

+---

-Congradulations on reaching the end of this article!
+Congratulations on reaching the end of this article!
 Now that you are up to speed with the fundamental concepts of go, the runway is now clear and you're ready for take off!
+-Hiro Nakae